 - Costs for diagnostic tests when requested by a medical professional

-- Costs for hospital treatment, including admission into isolation wards as a result of COVID-19
+- Costs for hospital treatment, including admission into isolation wards as a result of the virus

-- Cost of eligible outpatient treatment for the disease and its symptoms, as required by a medical professional
+- Cost of eligible outpatient treatment for the virus and its symptoms, as required by a medical professional

 Additional insurance coverage

-Some insurers are also offering extended coverage, such as covering all medical complications resulting from COVID-19 and medical evacuation if the necessary help isn’t available locally.
+Some insurers also offer extended coverage, such as covering all medical complications resulting from COVID-19 and medical evacuation if the necessary help isn’t available locally.
 Other supportive measures that some insurance providers are offering include:

-- Waived cost for ward upgrade during COVID-19 hospitalisation
+- waived cost for hospital ward upgrades during COVID-19 hospitalisation;

 Depending on the insurer and your policy, there might be different terms and conditions attached to outpatient treatments and COVID-19.
 If you’re unsure, check with your insurance provider or a broker like Pacific Prime Singapore.